Read This First

 Prompt 1: In this exercise, we will be using the notion of evil to explore the way to scrutinize the legitimacy of notions that are contingent on additional domains of reality.
 Many suggest that the notion of evil is more than a deep abhorrence occupying the domain of emotions, but that it requires a new ontological domain of morality in which evil transcends mere emotional dispositions.
 How might we systematically scrutinize this claim to ensure we don’t add potentially illegitimate ontological domains such as morality

-The section turns on Consider the Criteria for Legitimate Ontological Domains.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Consider the Criteria for Legitimate Ontological Domains in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Consider the Criteria for Legitimate Ontological Domains, In this exercise, we will be using the notion of evil to explore the, and (See also the articles under Meta-Ethics.).
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Consider the Criteria for Legitimate Ontological Domains, In this exercise, we will be using the notion of evil to explore the, and (See also the articles under Meta-Ethics.) in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Define the Concept of Evil